-The number of new words credited to Shakespeare is thought to number in the high hundreds, but add to that the number of pre-existing words he simply reworked or reused in a new context, and in total his Complete Works is thought to provide the earliest evidence of as many as 2000 English words.
+The number of new words credited to Shakespeare is thought to be in the high hundreds, but add to that the pre-existing words he simply reworked or reused in a new context, and in total his Complete Works is thought to provide the earliest evidence of as many as 2000 English words.

-When things go from bad to worse for Orlando at the end of Act 1, Scene 2 of As You Like It—already disinherited, his scheming brother Oliver now wants him dead, and to cap it all he’s now head over heels in love with Rosalind—he bemoans that “thus must I, from the smoke into the smother.”
+Things go from bad to worse for Orlando at the end of Act 1, Scene 2 of As You Like It—already disinherited, his scheming brother Oliver now wants him dead, and to cap it all he’s now head over heels in love with Rosalind.
+He bemoans that “thus must I, from the smoke into the smother.”
 The line is effectively a Shakespearean equivalent of “out of the frying pan, into the fire,” and has been used to mean precisely that ever since.

-“Enough; hold, or cut bowstrings” is the final line of Act 1 of A Midsummer Night’s Dream, in which the amateur players—including Nick Bottom, pre-ass’s head—discuss their plans for the show they’re going to put on for the Duke of Athens’ wedding.
+“Enough; hold, or cut bowstrings” is the final line of Act 1 of A Midsummer Night’s Dream, in which the amateur players (including Nick Bottom, pre-ass’s head) discuss their plans for the show they’re going to put on for the Duke of Athens’s wedding.
 Although no one is entirely sure what Shakespeare meant this line to mean, the context seems to suggest something along the lines of “enough talking; we either go with what we’ve got, or abandon the whole thing”—the meaning by which hold or cut bowstrings eventually came to be used more widely.
 Quite what the exact origin of this phrase is, however, remains still a mystery, although one likely suggestion is that it has something to do with ancient archery competitions.

 This is a line from Shakespeare’s Timon of Athens, whose title character, a wealthy Athenian nobleman, brings about his own downfall by showering his sycophantic friends and followers with so many gifts and lavish banquets that he eventually spends all his money.
 In the play’s opening act, one of Timon’s companions, the cynical Apemantus, mocks his childishness and gullibility and wisely forewarns him that his selfish friends are only interested in his wealth: “men shut their doors against a setting sun,” he points out, implying that when Timon’s cash has all dried up, his friends will undoubtedly turn their backs on him.
 This wry phrase eventually dropped into wider use as a proverbial warning not to be taken advantage of by those around you.